ivan-kleshnin/react-fundamentals-course/README.md

 When you're at it, beware that the official documentation is twofold.
 E.g. https://beta.reactjs.org/learn/adding-interactivity#responding-to-events presents an initial overview while https://beta.reactjs.org/learn/responding-to-events goes into more details on the same topic.
 We've seen people completely omitting the latter page as both things are named identically and the title is updated in the right sidebar, when you scroll.
 It's a UX gotcha that should better be fixed.

-## Solutions

-Each task is (will be) accompanied with a verified solution.
-You see them in this folder.
-We strongly discourage you to look at

-## Links

-1. If you're going to go through this course using TypeScript: https://react-typescript-cheatsheet.netlify.app
+If you're going to go through this course using TypeScript here's a good resource: https://react-typescript-cheatsheet.netlify.app

 ## Table of Contents